Fort Sill Graduation Dates 2024: What You Need to Know

 Are visitors permitted to attend graduations at Fort Sill in 2024?

-Yes, visitors can attend Fort Sill graduations in 2024.
-Family members and friends are encouraged to come celebrate this important milestone with their soldiers.
+Yes, family members and friends are encouraged to attend Fort Sill graduations in 2024 to celebrate this significant milestone with their soldiers.

 What is the schedule for Fort Sill graduations in October 2024?

-Graduation schedules vary by unit at Fort Sill.
-For October 2024 dates, check the Fort Sill website or contact your soldier’s specific training group.
-Ceremonies typically begin at 9:30 AM.
+For October 2024 dates, please consult the Fort Sill website or reach out to your soldier’s training group.

 Can I watch the Fort Sill graduation events through a live stream, and if so, how?